-Campsites are ideal places to stay with pets, but it is important to know the rules of coexistence and to respect them.
+Although campsites are ideal places to stay with pets, it is important to know the rules of coexistence and to respect them.
 Some of the most basic ones are:

 - always keep your pet on a leash and, if necessary, he should wear a muzzle.
 Bear in mind that some people are afraid of animals.
-Make sure that they do their excrements outside the campsite, and always pick the5trm up.
+Make sure that they do their excrement outside the campsite, and always pick them up.

 - brush them outside the campsite and collect the hairs in a bag.
 Hair flies easily.

 - keep them only in the permitted areas.

 - If your dog does not feel safe when alone, try not to leave HIM alone.
 Most of them will probably engage in undesirable behavior such as barking, scratching, or breaking something nearby.

 If you are respectful of the rules when camping with your dogs, everything will be much better…